-We followed up with a new infographic, co-published with NGO Forum on ADB and the Big Shift Global coalition, released in November 2020 as the AIIB closed its ESF consultation.
-The infographic matched AIIB's track record against a set of principles for Paris aligned financial institutions launched in September 2020 by 60 organisations, including Recourse, and was widely shared on social media.
-The November infographic was also timed to coincide with the first Finance in Common summit, gathering together public development banks to "implement the transition to a low carbon and resilient economy", as part of the build-up to the next round of climate negotiations (COP26) - delayed until 2021 due to the Covid-19 pandemic.
+We followed up with a new infographic, copublished with NGO Forum on ADB and the Big Shift Global coalition, released in November 2020 as the AIIB closed its ESF consultation.
+The infographic matched AIIB's track record against a set of principles for Paris-aligned financial institutions launched in September 2020 by 60 organisations, including Recourse, and was widely shared on social media.
+The November infographic was also timed to coincide with the first Finance in Common summit, gathering together public development banks to "implement the transition to a low carbon and resilient economy", as part of the the next round of climate build-up to negotiations (COP26) - delayed until 2021 due to the Covid-19 pandemic.
 We put internal pressure on the AIIB to engage and publicly slammed them when they failed to do so, as part of wider coalition responses to the summit.

-We also put strengthened language on climate change and fossil fuels exclusion at the top of our asks for the ESF review in our November submission to the consultation and worked to influence key shareholders to act, for example, through a dedicated blog in ChinaDialogue targeting the European constituencies.
 We called for stronger climate language in the ESF and a Climate Change Action Plan in the CSO dialogue with President Jin in October 2020, prompting a tentative commitment to review the energy sector strategy in the near future.